Economic Scholars Program

 - Apply by program deadline.

-- Register and attend the conference (virtual or in-person).
+- Register for and attend the conference (virtual or in-person).

-- Be a current undergraduate or a recent graduate.
+- Be a current undergraduate student studying economics.

 - Be currently enrolled in or have completed intermediate macroeconomics and microeconomics courses.